BOARD OF DIRECTORS

 RENEE HAYES

-Personal: A longtime Berkeley resident, she and her husband Joseph Hicks recently retired to Carrboro, North Carolin.
+Personal: A longtime Berkeley resident, she and her husband Joseph Hicks recently retired to Carrboro, North Carolina.
 Renee splits her time between Carrboro and Berkeley.

 Freight Connection: She has performed at the Freight numerous times with the whimsical a cappella soul group–The Irrationals as well as sSinger/songwriters Susan Anders, Linda Waterfall, and Don Arbor.